SNMP v2 vs v3 – All About the Differences

 Over the last decade, the number of devices connected to corporate networks worldwide has risen astronomically.
 The primary drivers of this include more internet connectivity and greater access to mobile and IoT devices.

-A report by Lionel Sujay Vailshery shows that the number of devices worldwide is forecast to almost double from 15.1 billion in 2020 to more than 29 billion IoT devices in 2030.
+Statista report shows that the number of devices worldwide is forecast to almost double from 18 billion in 2024 to nearly 40 billion IoT devices in 2033.

 To sum things up, service providers need to monitor more devices.
 One way to do this is through the Simple Network Management Protocol (SNMP).